Owais41111/Responsive-CV-Page/README.md

 # 📄 Responsive CV Page

 Welcome to **Responsive-CV-Page**! 🎉
-This is a clean, responsive, and modern CV (Curriculum Vitae) template built with **HTML5** and **CSS3**.
+This is a clean, responsive, and modern CV built with **HTML5** and **CSS3**.
 Designed to fit an A4 size print layout, it's perfect for showcasing your personal profile, skills, education, certifications, and projects — all in a visually appealing format.

 ![https://owais41111.github.io/Responsive-CV-Page/](Ejaz%20pro.jpg) <!-- You can replace this with an actual screenshot if hosted -->